Hamidu68/dnn-acceleration/Code_Generator/README.md

 compile and run function to generate c file, compare outputs between c and keras using vimdiff
 and check maximum error range using check_maximum_error function defined in maximum_error.py (in same folder)

+#### maximum_error.py
+check maximum error range by comparing each value of c nd keras and
+print the maximum value of the difference of each element divided by the element of keras.